WARP-LAB/WARP-GUIDES-WEBPACK/05-babel/readme.md

 By setting `{ "modules": false }` we tell Babel not to compile our ES2015 modules found in our code to Common.js modules (default value for `modules` is `commonjs`, see [docs](https://github.com/babel/babel/tree/master/packages/babel-preset-env#modules)).
 Webpack understands ES2015 modules syntax (static structure) which is what allows it to do tree shaking.
 And we need `UglifyJsPlugin` in the end to remove the dead code.

-Build it again for productions.
+Build it again for testing.
 Observe that `helperB` is not to be found in the built product.
-Horray!
+Hooray!

 ## Babel polyfill